 How Do NHL Signing Bonuses Work?

-The payment of these bonuses was prominently on display recently.
-Prior to being traded, the trade rumors that swirled around Ryan O’Reilly focused on his high signing bonus, and whether the Buffalo Sabres or the prospective acquiring teams would be responsible for paying it.
-Buffalo and St. Louis were able to complete the trade for the talented center on July 1, allowing the responsibility for paying the bonus to also transfer to St. Louis.
+The payment of these bonuses was prominently on display in 2018 during the Ryan O’Reilly trade negotiations.
+The trade rumours that swirled around him focused on his high signing bonus, and whether the Buffalo Sabres or prospective acquiring teams would be responsible for paying it.
+Buffalo and St. Louis were able to complete the trade for the talented center on July 1, 2018, allowing the responsibility for paying the bonus to transfer to St. Louis.

 Players Are Preparing for a Lockout

 These massive victories were the direct result of Bettman’s hardline negotiating tactics and his willingness to cancel an entire season to get what the owners wanted.
 Bettman remained steadfast and unwavering while hundreds of players were out of work and desperate to return.
-The pressure on the NHLPA to get players back on the ice was what gave Bettman and the league the leverage they needed to ask for everything they could possibly want and get it.
+The pressure on the NHLPA to get players back on the ice was what gave Bettman and the league the leverage they needed to ask for everything they could want and get it.

 As more players continue to sign contracts with significant signing bonuses, the leverage that made the NHL so successful in past negotiations may be slipping away.
 If teams continue to hand out massive signing bonuses, particularly for years in which a work stoppage is possible, Bettman will struggle to retain the leverage he once had.
 These contracts and the bonuses they carry could drastically alter the balance of power at the negotiating table and may affect the NHL for years to come.